benrudolphWSP/acrp-03-50a-uam/src/classifications/airport-rural.md

       level2: There are no known policy-level conflicts related to UAM initiatives.
       level3: There are policies in place which support advancing UAM initiatives.
       guidebooksection:
-        - Ch.
-6.3 Applicable Policies & Standards
+        - 'Ch.
+6.3: Applicable Policies & Standards'
     - question: |
         Do you have political support for UAM development?
       level1: |